 Believe me, I get it.
-I have so been there.
-Potty training issues are actually one of the top reasons dogs are surrendered to shelters, so you definitely aren’t alone.
+I have been there.
+Potty training issues are actually one of the top reasons dogs are surrendered to shelters.
 Working in rescue, I’ve certainly had my fair share of untrained dogs trot into our home and then attempt to use our flooring or furniture as their personal pee space.
 This can be hard cycle to change but I’m here to tell you it doesn’t have to stay that way.
-Adult dogs can be house trained, even if they’ve been peeing and pooping inside their entire life.
-But how?
+Healthy, adult dogs can be house trained, even if they’ve been peeing and pooping inside their entire life.
+True story!

 I’m sure you all know someone like this – someone who loves their dog so much they’re willing to turn a blind eye to unwanted behaviors.
 Perhaps it’s you.
 Does any of this ring true?
 If so, don’t beat yourself up.
 I completely understand.
 The love we have for our dogs trumps everything, and the despair of struggling to find a solution can be overwhelming to the point of giving up.
-This leads us nicely to todays’ topic – the top 4 mistakes people make when potty training their adult dogs.
+I have found that there are usually 5 big mistakes people make when potty training their dogs.

 - Teaching no before yes – it’s of paramount importance that we teach our dogs what it is we want from them before teaching them what we don’t.
 Failure to do so can lead to a host of behavioral problems later down the line.

 - Allowing undesirable behaviors to continue – every time a dog pees or poops inside the house, they’re creating a habit.
 The longer this habit is left unchecked, the harder it is to break.
 Think about how hard it is for a lifelong smoker to give up smoking compared to a smoker of 3 weeks… those neural pathways are deeply embedded and rewiring them is no easy task!